So in day # “I don’t even know” of this new normal, this is what I’ve noticed!

 - Story Grammar Rap

-- Read a story (if you need a language sample, click powerpoint above) or continue with your literacy-based intervention.
+- Read a story or continue with your literacy-based intervention.
 Youtube videos of read-alouds are great ways to tell stories.
 You could mute the video and tell the story yourself if you’d like.

 - Play an interactive Ipad game by going to Zoom-Share Screen-Share Ipad, reflect on the session, have some fun.
 Sing a goodbye song.